 Have you been thinking of buying life insurance on your parents?

 Buying life insurance can sometimes take a bit of time and effort.
 This is especially the case if you fall into an older age bracket or if you happen to have an adverse health condition.
 But if you are purchasing a policy for someone else, there are definitely some additional rules that you need to abide by.

-When buying life insurance for your parents, you will typically need to have their knowledge and their approval.
+When buying life insurance on your parents, you will typically need to have their knowledge and their approval.

 In most cases, prior to age 85, buying life insurance for your parents can be relatively affordable, depending on the type and amount of coverage, and the carrier you choose to purchase the coverage through.

 Why Consider Getting Life Insurance On a Parent?

-There are a number of reasons why a person would want to have life insurance for parents.
+There are a number of reasons why a person would want to have life insurance for elderly parents.
 This is true even if you no longer are considered a dependent and are no longer relying on them for your financial support.

 One of the primary reasons why an adult child would consider buying life insurance for a parent or parents is to cover the cost of a funeral and other final expenses.
 Today, the average cost of final expenses can be approximately $10,000 when adding together the cost of a burial plot, headstone, and a memorial service.
 So, having a life insurance policy in place can help with easing these expenses.